home-assistant-libs/voluptuous-serialize/README.md

 ### This is an experiment.
 Not production ready.
 Do not use.

-# Voluptuous Forms (experiment)
+# Voluptuous JSON (experiment)

-This is an experiment to see if it is possible to easily convert voluptuous forms to dictionaries that represent what data is expected.
+This is an experiment to see if it is possible to easily convert voluptuous schemas to JSON.

 Goal would be to create a set of Polymer components that can consume this data and generate a form that matches the expected data.